Critical factors influencing Coronary Blood Flow

 Metabolic, multiple pathways

-Basal vascular tone & normal autoregulation dependent on KATP channels which are activated secondary to adenosine receptor activation.
+Basal vascular tone and normal autoregulation dependent on KATP channels which are activated secondary to adenosine receptor activation.

 Prostaglandin E1: coronary vasodilator (adenosine -mediated)